divinorum-webb/tableau-extract-refresh-hackathon/README.md

 ## Tableau DataDev Hackathon - May 2021

 ### Objective
 Pause and unpause Tableau Server (or Tableau Online) extract refresh tasks.
+Plug in the name or luid for the workbook you want to pause, and all related extract refresh tasks will be paused until you unpause them.

+Workbooks can have upstream datasources, so if you pause a workbook then its upstream datasources should be paused as well.

 ### Problem Statement
 If you need to stop the extract refresh tasks for a workbook, datasource, or a workbook and